Pathfinder - The Monk Handbook

 nice because missing wastes the attempt.

 - Mantis Torment: So instead of becoming Stunned, which robs them of their entire turn, forces them to drop their weapons, and makes them flat-footed with an extra -2 to AC, the enemy is dazzled (-1 to attacks), staggered (one action), and then fatigued a turn later.
 This actually makes Stunning Fist worse.
+You could arguably hit them again to make them Exhausted, but at that point you've spent four Stunning Fist attempts to apply a status condition that's less harmful than Stunned.

 - Mantis Wisdom: The first half of the benefits of this feat is very odd.
 It encourages multiclassing as a Monk, and allows you to remove Stunning Fist effects.
 I'm not sure why you would do either of those things.
 The only real draw is the +2 to stunning fist attacks, which is nice because missing wastes the attempt.